frontenddogma/web-development-glossary/manuscript/d.md

 : A set of markup declarations that define a document type for a SGML-family markup language (GML, SGML, XML, HTML).
 A DTD defines the valid building blocks of an XML document.
 It defines the document structure with a list of validated elements and attributes.
 A DTD can be declared inline inside an XML document, or as an external reference.&nbsp;[†](#w-dtd)

 Documentation
-: A set of documents provided on paper, or online, or on digital or analog media.
-Examples are user guides, white papers, on-line help, quick-reference guides.
-Paper or hard-copy documentation has become less common.&nbsp;[†](#w-documentation)
+: A set of documents provided in digital or analog media.
+Examples include user guides, white papers, online help, and quick-reference guides.&nbsp;[†](#w-documentation)

 Dojo
 : A modular JavaScript library (or, more specifically, JavaScript toolkit) designed to ease the rapid development of cross-platform, JavaScript-based applications and web sites.
 Dojo was first released in 2004.&nbsp;[†](#w-dojo) ℹ︎&nbsp;[dojotoolkit.org](https://dojotoolkit.org/)